BROOKLYN HEIGHTS SYNAGOGUE HOMELESS SHELTER

-Guests are brought to the Shelter, on the ground floor of the Synagogue, by bus from a drop-in center operated by CAMBA, the largest social service agency in Brooklyn.
-All Shelter guests are screened by CAMBA including for the following: a) visual assessment for alcohol and drug sobriety and general hygiene; b) health assessment including respiratory and COVID symptoms, and TB; c) psychiatric and psychosocial evaluations by a competent professional; and d) screening all guests for weapons and contraband prior to leaving the drop in center.
+Prior to their arrival at our Shelter, CAMBA, Brooklyn’s largest social service agency, ensures that all shelter guests are all screened for the following: visual assessment for alcohol and drug sobriety and general hygiene, health assessment including respiratory and COVID symptoms and TB, psychiatric and psychosocial evaluations by a competent professional as well as screening all guests for weapons and contraband prior to leaving CAMBA's drop in center.

 OVERNIGHT STAY